engr101staff/engr101matlab/_sources/plotting_and_figures/main.rst

 The :code:`subplot` Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We've seen how to make a plot that has two sets of data on it, but what if you want to plot those two sets of data on separate graphs in the same figure?
 You can use MATLAB's :code:`subplot` function to do this.
-Watch the video below to see how to use the :code:`subplot` function.

 .. youtube:: MdAAXuvl4Ck
   :divid: ch06_01_vid_subplot